Suzuki Guitar Information

 When and where are the lessons and group classes?

 Group classes meet Sunday afternoons at Asbury United Methodist Church.
-Individual lessons can be scheduled either Tuesday or Friday afternoons at Triangle Music School.
+Individual lessons can be scheduled either Tuesday or Thursday evenings at Triangle Music School.

 Individual Lessons * Triangle Music School